The Puglia Experience

 Our meeting/drop-off point for The Puglia Experience is the Bari international airport, located about five miles northwest of the center of Bari and 60 miles north from our base in Ostuni.
 The Bari airport is served by major airlines including Alitalia (direct flights to/from Rome, Bologna and Milan); British Airways (London Gatwick), Lufthansa (Frankfurt) and Air France (Paris) as well as several budget airlines offering direct flights to a variety of destinations around Europe.

 You can also travel to and from Bari by train, about four hours from Rome.
 Bari is a major port as well, with regular ferries traveling across the Adriatic Sea to destinations in Greece, Croatia, Montenegro and Albania.

-The seaside city of Bari (population 325,000) would be an interesting place to spend a night or two before or after our week together.
+The seaside city of Bari (population 325,000) is an interesting place to spend a night or two before or after our week together.
 The center of Bari is just 20 minutes from the airport by train or shuttle bus.
 From Bari you could also do a day trip (or an overnight trip) to the famous UNESCO World Heritage city of Matera, a spectacular site in the adjoining region of Basilicata, known for its ancient system of cave dwellings.
-You could book a tour from Bari to Matera or visit on your own by train or bus.
+You can book a tour from Bari to Matera or visit on your own by train or bus.
+We highly recommend Matera for your time in southern Italy.